MakeSchool-Tutorials/Flappy-Bird-SpriteBuilder-Swift/P0/content.md

 In code you will have to add *ground1* and *ground2* properties for both ground sprites to complete the code connection.

 You should also add an array that will contain both of the ground sprites for easier processing later on.
-Insert the following code to the *MainScene* class, between the *physicsNode* var declaration and the *update* function:
+Insert the following code to the *MainScene* class, between the *gamePhysicsNode* var declaration and the *update* function:

-    var ground1 : CCSprite!
+    weak var ground1 : CCSprite!
-    var ground2 : CCSprite!
+    weak var ground2 : CCSprite!
     var grounds : [CCSprite] = []  // initializes an empty array

     func didLoadFromCCB() {